 The Need for Research on Mature Happiness

-Research on mindfulness has shown that attunement-based happiness is less affected by fleeting moods or circumstances because it can be developed as an antidote to stress and anxiety.
+Research on mindfulness has shown that attunement-based happiness is less affected by fleeting moods or circumstances.
 Take, for example, when one has developed the skills of mindful meditation through Jon Kabat-Zinn’s Mindfulness-Based Stress Reduction (MBSR) (see Lehrhaupt & Meibert, 2017) or Itai Ivtzan’s Mindfulness-Based Flourishing Programme (see School of Positive Transformation, 2017).
 Mindfulness programs such as these can train people to maintain a calm mental state, less affected by fleeting emotions or situational stress.

 Secondly, we argue that contemporary society can be described by the opening line of Dicken’s A Tale of Two Cities: